 Launches and Collaborations

 Nou, the vintage e-commerce site launched by content creator Alexia Ioannou, has announced the debut of its first foray into home.
-The category expansion came after Ioannou and her mother spent time scouring the internet for heirlooms she says were stolen by her stepfather.
+The venture was created after Ioannou and her mother spent time scouring the internet for heirlooms lost during a period of family separation, which led to the launch of a brand centered on offering rare designer vintage shoes, apparel, and accessories.
+Its current category expansion follows a summer spent sourcing in Provence, France, leading Nou to emerge as a one-stop lifestyle destination.
 The result is the Objects of Affection collection, consisting of 66 pieces ranging from vintage glassware and vases to tabletop items and decorative accents.

 Recommended Reading